Headwear, Care of

 - Remove and destroy any headwear if its protective abilities are in doubt.

 - Do not drill holes, alter or modify the shell.
-Alterations may reduce the protection provided by the headwear.
+Alterations can severely affect the protection provided by the headwear.

 - Do not paint the plastic shell.
 Paint solvents can make plastic headwear brittle and more susceptible to cracks.
 Paint can also hide cracks that may develop.
 Instead, use reflective marking tape to make numbers or symbols for identification purposes.
 Some headwear may be painted, but check with the manufacturer for approval.